 Something about me and about counselling

 I hold a foundation degree in person-centred counselling from the University of Brighton, endorsed by the British Association of Counsellors and Psychotherapists (BACP).
+I work in accordance with the BACP’s ethical practice for professional therapists.

 I offer you a safe and welcoming space where you can be yourself.
 You may want to make use of the counselling relationship by talking about things you might otherwise avoid or are hesitant to talk about.
+Counselling can help you to lead a more fulfilling life.

 How does counselling help ?